Dubai: Pre-oil Dubai

-Despite a lack of oil, Dubai's ruler from 1958, Sheikh Rashid bin Saeed Al Maktoum, used revenue from trading activities to build infrastructure and initially from loans raised through local merchants and the ruler of Kuwait.
+Despite a lack of oil, Dubai's ruler from 1958, Sheikh Rashid bin Saeed Al Maktoum, used revenue from trading activities to build infrastructure, initially through loans raised from local merchants and the ruler of Kuwait.
 Private companies were established to build and operate infrastructure, including electricity, telephone services, and both the ports and airport operators.
 An airport of sorts (a runway built on salt flats) was established in Dubai in the 1950s and in 1959, the emirate's first hotel, the Airlines Hotel, was constructed.
 This was followed by the Ambassador and Carlton Hotels in 1968.

-Throughout the late 1950s, the British had urged Sheikh Rashid to agree to the creation of a town plan to manage an already burgeoning real estate market.
+Throughout the late 1950s, the British had urged Sheikh Rashid to approve a town plan to manage an already burgeoning real estate market.
 In 1959, through the correspondence of the British political agent, Sheikh Rashid invited architect John Harris to Dubai to discuss the parameters of a town plan.
 In May 1960, Harris returned to Dubai with the plan.
-Harris, who ran his own architectural practice, had a matter of weeks to create the plan upon receiving aerial photography of the city that spring.
-No later than 1961, the British engineering firm Halcrow was marking the city street system as drawn in the plan and hardening designated ways with asphalt.
+Harris, who ran his own architectural practice, had only a matter of weeks to create the plan after receiving aerial photographs of the city that spring.
+No later than 1961, the British engineering firm Halcrow was marking the city's street system as shown on the plan and hardening designated routes with asphalt.
 The plan continued to function as a guide for further extensions of Dubai's street system as municipal funding became available.
-Harris's plan made minimal suggestions to disrupt the commercial and social lives in the existing areas of Bur Dubai and Deira.
+Harris's plan made only minimal proposals to disrupt the commercial and social life in the existing areas of Bur Dubai and Deira.
 Therefore, new development was proposed outside these areas, further inland from the Gulf.
-While the town plan of 1960 envisioned a very low-rise city, which was not realised, its proposed road system was largely executed as planned.
+While the town plan of 1960 envisioned a very low-rise city that was not realised, its proposed road system was largely implemented as planned.
 Harris's firm acted independently of Halcrow, but the plan's accurate representation of ongoing land reclamation and the future Maktoum Bridge, which had not yet been proposed to the municipality, suggests that the two firms kept an open line of communication.
-The master plan's road system also lent the municipality a guide to designating utility easements, as these became increasingly necessary.
+The master plan's road system also served as a guide for the municipality in designating utility easements, as these became increasingly necessary.

-1959 saw the establishment of Dubai's first telephone company, 51% owned by IAL (International Aeradio Ltd) and 49% by Sheikh Rashid and local businessmen.
-In 1961, both the electricity company and telephone company rolled out operational networks.
+In 1959, Dubai's first telephone company was established, with 51% owned by IAL (International Aeradio Ltd) and 49% by Sheikh Rashid and local businesspeople.
+In 1961, both the electricity and telephone companies rolled out operational networks.
 The water company (Rashid was chairman and majority shareholder) constructed a pipeline from wells at Awir and a series of storage tanks and, by 1968, Dubai had a reliable supply of piped water.
 The same year, a sand tax was briefly imposed by Rashid in an effort to boost trade by monetising the Emirate's most abundant resource.
-The tax was lifted after 11 days, making it the shortest lived tax in the region's history.
+The tax was lifted after 11 days, making it the shortest-lived tax in the region's history.